easycoder/easycoder.github.io/resources/md/home.md

 /CODEX/

 ---
-**Note:** This static website is designed to provide a legacy alternative to the main ~ec~ site ([https://easycoder.software](https://easycoder.software)) in the event of the latter not being available or becoming unsupported.
+**Note:** This static website is designed to provide a legacy alternative to the original ~ec~ site ([https://easycoder.software](https://easycoder.software)) in the event of the latter not being available or becoming unsupported.